graves-andrew-02/SUMMERSPH/README.md

    just change this to the name of the .txt initial conditions file you choose.
 2. The file should have columns for the [x, y, z, vx, vy, vz, internal energy per unit mass, mass] of all particles including sinks.
 3. Any line with the internal energy zeroed will be read as a sink particle.
-4. I will add the need of a parameters file, as of now the code uses AU, M_sun, year units (4pi^2 = G) and the end time can be adjusted in the
+4. I will add the need of a parameters file, as of now the code uses AU, M_sun, year units (4pi^2 = G) and the end time can be adjusted in the "simulate" subroutine.
+5. compile with gfortran via the terminal line "gfortran '.\SUMMER_SPH.f90' -o run_sph"
+6. run either via the .exe or again in terminal via ".\run_sph"